aaudevart/COURSERA-ML_with_TF_certif/README.md

 Defines the dimension index at which you will expand the shape of the tensor => tf.expand_dims

-Allowss you to execute arbitrary code while training => Lambda layer
+Allows you to execute arbitrary code while training => Lambda layer

+### Week 4

+Use of Conv1D